psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 Restart Home Assistant through Configuration > Server Controls > and Server Management or with `sudo systemctl restart home-assistant@homeassistant`.

 The first time Home Assistant uses `zwave` it will download `python_openzwave` in the background (Z-Wave drivers).
-It might take some time.
+It might take some time- 5 minutes?
+Wait until `options.xml` shows up in your directory.

 Edit the newly downloaded `options.xml` file and add the same network key there as well:
 ```bash